Radicalware/Libraries/CPP/README.txt

     18. JSON        - Moves data between API JSON and DB BSON
     19. Stash       - Easy tool to manage your Mongo DB
-    20. AES         - Manage AES Cipher Text for Password Managment ModdedObjects
+    20. AES         - Manage AES Cipher Text for Password Managment
+    21. Mirror      - Forwards & Backwards Indexing container
+ModdedObjects
-    21. cc          - A modified version of termcolor by Ihor Kalnytskyi
+    22. cc          - A modified version of termcolor by Ihor Kalnytskyi
-    22. re2         - Modded version deleted in favor of vcpkg's version Modules
+    23. re2         - Modded version deleted in favor of vcpkg's version Modules
     Qt
-        21. QtImage - Formats the image to fill and perserve aspect ratio
+        24. QtImage - Formats the image to fill and perserve aspect ratio

 --------------------------------------------------------------------------------------------
 On Nix, add the following to your bash env (bashrc/bash_profile/etc)